2.2.4 Interim care provisions & disputed care arrangements

 The person with increased care must take continuous reasonable action to participate in family dispute resolution in order for a shorter interim period to apply, and to avoid a later interim period applying.
 Reasonable action means initiating or participating in family dispute resolution with an accredited family dispute resolution practitioner within a reasonable period of the change of care day (CSA Act subsection 53A(3)).
 If the action did not occur within a reasonable period of the change of care day, the Registrar may determine that reasonable action started on a later date.

 It is up to the Registrar to determine what is considered a 'reasonable period' in which the reasonable action started, and it will depend on the individual circumstances of each case.
-If the person with increased care does not take reasonable action within a reasonable period, the length of the interim period will be determined from the day the person began taking reasonable action, rather than the change of care day.
+If the person with increased care does not take reasonable action within a reasonable period, the end of the interim period will be the end of 14 weeks starting on the day the person began taking reasonable action, rather than the change of care day.

 If the reasonable action ceases within the maximum interim period (for example, the person with increased care fails to attend a family dispute resolution session), then it is not considered continuous reasonable action.
 The effect of ceasing reasonable action to participate in family dispute resolution will depend on when the reasonable action ceased.
 If the reasonable action ceased while a shorter interim period applied, the interim period will be extended to the maximum interim period.
 If the reasonable action ceased after a shorter interim period has ended but before the end of the maximum interim period, a later interim period will apply.